 “Every presenter was well trained and knew the subject matter.”

 “I enjoyed the experiential aspect of this seminar – we did something with the material and it was helpful.”

-If you or someone you know has experienced firsthand the devastating effects of a loved one’s drug and/or alcohol addiction, our family support groups are an effective way to end the isolation and shame.
-Facilitated by licensed/certified therapists, these groups create a safe place where participants can share openly about the pain addiction has caused and bring to light the secrets they have suppressed for so long.
+If you or someone you know has experienced the devastating effects of a loved one’s drug and/or alcohol addiction, our family support groups are an effective way to end isolation and heal from shame.
+Facilitated by licensed/certified therapists, these weekly groups create a safe place where participants can share openly about the pain addiction has caused and bring to light the secrets they have suppressed for so long.

 We ask that group members commit to a minimum of four sessions.
 To learn more about our family support groups and how you can connect with others, please email firstname.lastname@example.org.